alexProgramPy/NavalWarfare/README.md

 ## How to Run
 1. Clone the repository.
 2. Download the text files and put them in the main directory.
 3. Open the project in your preferred IDE or editor.
+(E.g. CodeBlocks)
 4. Run the main file.

 ## Author